fkooman/php-json-signer/README.md

 # Configure

-Generate a keypair:

-    $ php bin/init.php

-If a keypair already exists, an error will be thrown.
-You can force generating a new keypair using the `--force` parameter, or delete the keys first.

 The public and private key are stored in the XDG home data folder, typically this will be `${HOME}/.local/share/php-json-signer`.
+They are automatically generated on first use of the application.

 # Sign